TigerLogic

-TigerLogic Corporation was an American internet and software development company that designed, developed, sold and supported software infrastructure products.
+TigerLogic Corporation is an American internet and software development company that designed, developed, sold and supported software infrastructure products.
 This software was categorized into the following product lines: Yolink search enhancement technology, XML Data Management Server (XDMS), Multidimensional Data Management System (MDMS) and Rapid Application Development (RAD) software tools.
-TigerLogic was dissolved in 2016, with its MultiValue database products sold to Rocket Software, and its Omnis products sold to UK-based OLS Holdings Ltd.
+TigerLogic was sold to Praetors LLC in 2017.

 History

 The company was originally formed as Blyth Holdings, Inc. and incorporated in the State of Delaware in August 1987, but the name was changed to Omnis Technology Corporation in September 1997.
 Effective December 1, 2000, the company completed the acquisition of PickAx, Inc., a Delaware corporation.
 Concurrent with the acquisition, the company changed the name from Pick Systems to Raining Data Corporation.
-On April 17, 2008, the company changed the name to TigerLogic Corporation and relocated its headquarters to Portland, Oregon, in June 2015.
+On April 17, 2008, the company changed the name to TigerLogic Corporation and relocated its headquarters to Irvine, California, in June 2015.

 The principal asset of PickAX was PICK Systems acquired from the estate of Richard Pick, the founder of Pick Systems.
 PICK Systems was incorporated in California in November 1982.